 10 hidden Hyper-V features you should know about!

 Hyper-V Nested Virtualization allows you to run Hyper-V in a Hyper-V Virtual Machine.
-This is great for testing, demo and training scenarios and it work on Windows Server 2016 and Windows 10 Pro and Enterprise.
-Microsoft Azure will also offer some new Virtual Machine which will offer the Nested Virtualization feature in the Azure public cloud.
-Nested Virtualization is not just great if you want to run virtual machines inside a virtual machine, it is also great (and I think this will be the largest use case in the future) you can also run Hyper-V Container inside a Hyper-V or Azure Virtual Machine.
-Hyper-V Containers are a feature will brings the isolation of a Virtual Machine to a fast, light and small footprint container.
-To enable Nested Virtualization you have the following requirements:
+This is great for testing, demo and training scenarios and it works on Windows Server 2016 and Windows 10 Pro and Enterprise.
+Microsoft Azure will also offer some new Virtual Machine which will provide the Nested Virtualization feature in the Azure public cloud.
+Nested Virtualization is not just great if you want to run virtual machines inside a virtual machine, it is also great (and I think this will be the most significant use case in the future) you can also run Hyper-V Container inside a Hyper-V or Azure Virtual Machine.
+Hyper-V Containers are a feature that will bring the isolation of a Virtual Machine to a fast, light, and small footprint container.
+To enable Nested Virtualization, you have the following requirements:

 - At least 4 GB RAM available for the virtualized Hyper-V host.